hvidy/halophot/README.md

 ## Basic usage

-First install with python setup.py install --user (or whichever other approach you prefer), and add the appropriate paths to your PYTHONPATH.
 Call halophot either as a library of functions (/src/halo_tools.py) or from the command line as, e.g.

 halo ktwo200007768-c04_lpd-targ.fits --data-dir /path/to/data/directory/ --name Atlas -c 4 --do-plot